lewtds/pathfinder.lua/README.md

 This library provides two main functionalities:

 - finding the optimal path from point A to B, and
-- finding the distances from one point to the other points
+- finding the distances from one point to the other points, useful to calculate movement/attack range like in the Fire Emblem series

 ## Examples